-The shotgun marriage of Nokia and Microsoft's smartphone platforms puts software developers center stage at next week's Mobile World Congress and is likely to herald further consolidation.
+The shotgun marriage of Nokia and Microsoft's smartphone platforms puts software developers at center stage at the annual Mobile World Congress starting on Monday in Barcelona.

-Nokia and Microsoft, the global leaders in mobile phones and software, announced a wide-ranging strategic alliance on Friday that increases their chance of building an iPhone killer -- but it still looks only a slim chance.
+Last week, Nokia and Microsoft, the global leaders in mobile phones and software, announced a wide-ranging alliance which they hope will give them a chance of building an iPhone killer -- but it is still regarded as only a slim chance.

-Apple and Google's Android have seized the agenda in the lucrative smartphone market by attracting hordes of developers who make the small software applications, or apps, that make smartphones come alive.
+Apple and Google's Android have already taken the high ground in the lucrative smartphone battle by attracting hordes of developers who make the small software applications, or apps, that make smartphones come alive.

-Total sales from all app stores are expected to triple this year to $15 billion, Gartner said last month.
+Total sales from all app stores are expected to triple this year to $15 billion, research firm Gartner said last month.

 Most developers are doing Android and Apple; they don't want to do anything else, even if they are paid for it.
 It's going to be very, very difficult for the others, said Magnus Jern, chief executive of mobile software house Golden Gekko.

 The open-source Android software platform, unleashed on the market just two years ago by Google, has already stormed to the top of the smartphone platform popularity charts, overtaking Nokia's Symbian at the end of last year.